 A blood film may reveal RBCs that are smaller and paler than normal as well as RBCs that vary in size (anisocytosis) and shape (poikilocytosis).

 If your doctor suspects that your anaemia is due to iron deficiency, s/he may run several follow-up tests to confirm the iron deficiency.
 These may include:

 - Serum iron — the level of iron in your blood; the result is usually decreased but is more reflective of recent iron intake rather than the body's true iron stores.

 - Ferritin — reflects the amount of stored iron in your body and is usually low.
 It is considered to be the most specific for identifying iron deficiency anaemia, unless infection or inflammation are present.

-- Total iron-binding capacity (TIBC) and transferrin — measurement of the protein that carries iron through the blood will be increased.
+- Transferrin and Total iron-binding capacity (TIBC) — measurement of the protein that carries iron through the blood will be increased.

 If the iron deficiency is thought to be due to abnormal blood loss, such as chronic bleeding from the gastrointestinal (GI) tract, then other tests and procedures may be performed.
 Laboratory tests that may be able to detect GI bleeding are: